serverpod/serverpod_docs/docs/05-concepts/06-database/11-migrations.md

 ```
 ├── migrations
-│    ├── 20230821135718
+│    ├── 20231205080937028
-│    ├── 20230821135842
+│    ├── 20231205081959122
-│    └── migration_registry.json
+│    └── migration_registry.txt
 ```

 Every migration is denoted by a directory labeled with a timestamp indicating when the migration was generated.
-Within the directory, there is a `migration_registry.json` file.
+Within the directory, there is a `migration_registry.txt` file.
 This file is automatically created whenever migrations are generated and serves the purpose of cataloging the migrations.
 Its primary function is to identify migration conflicts.

-For each migration, four files are created:
+For each migration, five files are created:

-- **definition.json** - Contains the complete definition of the current database schema in JSON.
+- **definition.json** - Contains the complete definition of the database schema, including any database schema changes from Serverpod module dependencies.
+This file is parsed by the Serverpod CLI to determine the target database schema for the migration.
-- **definition.sql** - Contains SQL statements to create the current database schema.
+- **definition.sql** - Contains SQL statements to create the complete database schema.
+This file is applied when initializing a new database.
+- **definition_project.json** - Contains the definition of the database schema for only your project.
+This file is parsed by the Serverpod CLI to determine what tables are different by Serverpod modules.
-- **migration.json** - Contains the migration definition in JSON.
+- **migration.json** - Contains the actions that are part of the migration.
+This file is parsed by the Serverpod CLI.
 - **migration.sql** - Contains SQL statements to update the database schema from the last migration to the current version.
+This file is applied when rolling the database forward.

 ## Apply migrations
 Migrations are applied using the server runtime.
 To apply migrations, navigate to your project's `server` package directory, then start the server with the `--apply-migrations` flag.
 Migrations are applied as part of the startup sequence and the framework asserts that each migration is only applied once to the database.